cabforum/smime/SBR.md

 The CA MAY escrow the Subscriber’s Private Key as specified in the CA's CP and/or CPS.

 The CA SHALL notify Subscribers when their Private Keys are escrowed.
 Escrowed Private Keys SHALL be stored in encrypted form.
-The CA SHALL protect escrowed Private Keys from unauthorised disclosure.
+The CA SHALL protect escrowed Private Keys from unauthorized disclosure.

 The CA SHALL recover Subscriber Private Keys only under the circumstances permitted within the CA's CP and/or CPS.